collapsed-stacks/startups/questions/11975/can-anyone-recommend-a-company-capable-of-short-run-plastic-prototyping.md

 - tagged: `product`, `prototyping`
 - score: 1

-<p>I'm looking for a company that can do short runs of my product enclosure ( 1000 - 2000 ) can anyone recommend an injection molding or plastic CNC company that will do short runs?
-I've done plenty of googling but it just seems like there are so many options and it's hard to figure who is legit and who is not.</p>
+I'm looking for a company that can do short runs of my product enclosure ( 1000 - 2000 ) can anyone recommend an injection molding or plastic CNC company that will do short runs?
+I've done plenty of googling but it just seems like there are so many options and it's hard to figure who is legit and who is not.

 ## No Answers